-Page title and content is defined in this section.
+Page title and content are defined in this section.

 Page Title: As you know, Confluence does not permit the same page title within the same space.
 So, adding a unique key to the page (like JIRA issue key) would be wise

-Request body: Leave blank if you are not experienced user, and you want to follow the standards.
-Click on Load default body to modify link if you want to see and change the request json body.
+Request body: Leave blank if you are not an experienced user, and you want to follow the standards.
+Click on the Load default body to modify the link if you want to see and change the request JSON body.
 Otherwise, leave blank.

 If you want to leave empty if no value specified, add ! after $ sign. e.g.:

 Click the Add button, and that's it.
 Please do not forget to publish the workflow.

 To automatically link the JIRA issue and Confluence page please use JIRA macro in Confluence.
 (See sample usage here)